How to Sell your Salt Spring Home

 Hire a pro photographer and have them shoot a minimum of 20 incredible photos.

 Create a Brag book.
 A Brag book is a book which is left out during the showing and has all the information on your house in it.
 About 70% of houses are shown by other agents, not the listing agent.
 A Brag book will give the buyers every scrap of information so they can make a buying decision.
 It should be able to answer every question about the house.
 If there is doubt or unanswered questions the buyers will hesitate.
 No one buys if there is doubt.

 Step 3 We help you with a “showings strategy” that works.
 Set the stage to sell…

 Put yourself in the shoes of the buyers.
-Chances are they have traveled a great distance to get here, they are not sleeping well, the winding roads have made them feel woozy, they are not in their comfort zone.
+Chances are they have travelled a great distance to get here, they are not sleeping well, the winding roads have made them feel woozy, and they are not in their comfort zone.